-With Q4 and a new year quickly approaching, advertisers are in the thick of planning for peak shopping seasons.
-Layer on a global pandemic leading brands to shift more budget online, and the opportunity for affiliate publishers is bigger than ever this year.
+No matter the quarter, it's always peak season for somebody somewhere—meaning endless opportunities for affiliate publishers looking to create fruitful partnerships.
+Layer on a continuing global pandemic, shipping delays, and inventory constraints leading brands to shift more budget online, and the opportunity for affiliate publishers is bigger than ever this year.

 Whether you're hoping to book a placement with a steady partner or a new fling, there's no better time than the present for publishers to tighten up their proposal skills to make a lasting impression—and get to that coveted "yes" quicker.
 Cue the fireworks!